 their breathing during vigorous exercise, particularly if the temperatures

-Ideally you should always consult with your veterinarian before beginning any regular exercise with your pet.
+Ideally, you should always consult with your veterinarian before beginning an exercise regimen with your pet.

-Almost all dogs will benefit from at least one half hour long walk per day.
-Ideally try and take him at the same time every day.
-This helps your pet to get into a routine and is also beneficial for helping your dog know what time of day he will get to empty his bladder/bowels.
+Almost all dogs will benefit from at least one half-hour long walk per day which would, ideally, occur at the same time every day.
+This helps your pet get into a routine and is beneficial for helping your dog know what time of day he will get to empty his bladder/bowels.

-If your dog is sociable then look into a local agility group or class.
-These can be quite competitive and intense but they provide a great workout for your pet and are a good way for you to make new friends too.
-Some of the activities that your pet will do are good for developing new skills too.
-Your veterinarian should be able to advise you how to find your nearest group.
+If your dog is sociable, you should look into a local agility group or class.
+These can be quite competitive and intense, but they provide a great workout for your pet and are a good way for you to make new friends too.
+Also, some of the activities that your pet will do are good for developing new skills.
+Your veterinarian should be able to advise you on how to find your nearest group.

-You can’t beat a game of fetch.
+Getting your pet active doesn't have to be complicated.
+For example, you can’t beat a game of fetch!
 Simple, effective and you don’t need to go too far.
-If the weather is poor then you can even play it indoors if you have enough space.
+You can even play it indoors if the weather is poor, given that you have enough space.

 REMEMBER: never let your dog off of his leash is you are not confident that he will return to you when called.